johankristianss/arrowhead/README.md

 go run provider.go
 ```

-Open an another terminal and start the consumer:
+Open an another terminal and start the *carconsumer*:

 ```console
 cd consumer